 Department faculty members are pleased to assist trained and qualified students in obtaining employment in the field of human services.
 This assistance typically occurs through writing reference letters and providing recommendations.
 Students are encouraged to solicit the support of appropriate faculty.
 However, departmental faculties reserve the right to decline the request.

-A recommendation maybe withheld if it is determined that the specific student is not qualified or adequately prepared for the position being sought.
+A recommendation may be withheld if it is determined that the specific student is not qualified or adequately prepared for the position being sought.
 Students desiring to obtain a reference or a recommendation from a faculty member are encouraged to discuss this request in person.

-Student Performance and Dispositions Review
+Student Evaluation: Student Performance and Dispositions Review

-Within the School of Counseling, faculty have the responsibility to both monitor students' academic progress and their professional competence.
+Faculty have the responsibility to both monitor students' academic progress and their professional competence.
 While an individual may have the academic ability to successfully complete a graduate program at Richmont, some students remain unsuited for the necessary responsibilities of a professional counselor or marriage and family therapist.
 The faculty take this gate-keeping responsibility seriously.
 Students are evaluated based on their performance professionally and personally during their training at Richmont.
 Clinical performance, academic performance, and general personal deportment are all factors considered each semester by the faculty and staff as part of the Student Performance and Dispositions Review.
-A dean or the student's advisor provides feedback based on the Student Performance and Dispositions Review.
-At times, a remediation plan is required.
+The full description of the Student Performance & Dispositions Review process is outlined in the Graduate Catalog.